A new CRC for Bushfires and Natural Hazards

 Meanwhile, the Bushfire CRC will support and work closely with the Bushfire and Natural Hazards CRC.
-The research program of the new CRC will be underway by September this year but, given that it will take some time for the research to build momentum and deliver outputs, the Bushfire CRC will continue with its high profile activities during 2013/14, including our 10th Annual Conference and Research Forum this September.
+The research program of the new CRC will be underway by September 2013 but, given that it will take some time for the research to build momentum and deliver outputs, the Bushfire CRC will continue with its high profile activities during 2013/14.

 All partners have a crucial role in the next phase of the Bushfire CRC; this commitment will see through the national initial investment in bushfire research.